JamieWilson2000/SpeedySumsMS2/README.md

 ## Summary of User Testing

-- User 1: Being the parent!<br>
+- User 1: Being the parent!
 <br>

-As a parent I would want to see a game with this premise to be instantly visually appealing, with little to no distractions on the page.
+- As a parent I would want to see a game with this premise to be instantly visually appealing, with little to no distractions on the page.
 Therefore I would feel comfortable leaving my child to navigate through the app on their own.<br>
 The simplistic look of the pages fit this criteria and even should the child select the social icon links then they will be lead to the relevant "Speedy" pages of each social media platform.
 <br>
 <br>